mayankraghuwanshi/how_to_deploy_spring_mvc_app_to_docker/README.md

 $ cd /how_to_deploy_spring_mvc_project_on_docker
 $ mvn clean install
 ```
-3. Now we will create a database called schooldb and make a table called students with id, first_name, last_name, grade as attributes.
+3. Now we will create a database named schooldb and a table named students with id, first_name, last_name, grade as attributes.

 ```
 $ mysql -u root -p